 In this post: Easy DIY tutorial that explains in detail how to make a bow for a wreath!
 Instructions include how to make a burlap bow with no sewing.

-How to make a perfect bow…sometimes the simplest things in life are the most rewarding.
-Who would have thought a person could get such total enjoyment from a bow?
-Seriously…I promise you will be absolutely delighted if you whip one of these up.
+Sometimes the simplest things in life are the most rewarding.
+Who would have thought a person could get such total enjoyment from making a bow?
+Seriously…I promise you will be absolutely delighted if you whip up one of these beauties!
+If you follow this easy tutorial, when you are finished, you will have a lovely and full bow that will definitely take your wreath to the next level.

 *This post contains affiliate links.
 Click HERE for my full disclosure statement.